djkormo/mlnet-tutorial/docs/testing-models/README.md

 [![](http://img.youtube.com/vi/IamXQZQyWBg/0.jpg)](http://www.youtube.com/watch?v=IamXQZQyWBg "Validating the model")

 The data for this tutorial doesn't include a test set.
 We could introduce one by splitting the input file into a training and test set.
-But we're not going to do that for now.
+However, we're not going to do that for now.
 Instead, we're going to explore using cross-validation.

 Open up `Program.cs` in the `Trainer` project and add the following code to the end of the `Main` method:

 ``` csharp
 var results = mlContext.MulticlassClassification.CrossValidate(